 Dr Anna Keay, formerly Curatorial Director at English Heritage, is now Director of the Landmark Trust.

 Lesley Smith's lecture will take place in the Great Hall, with drinks in the Orangery from 6pm and the lecture from 7pm.
 With live music played by Elizabethan Minstrel Dante Ferrara.

-Professor Stephen Alford - Postponed until 2021
+Professor Stephen Alford - Friday 10th September 2021

 This lecture will explore the first Lord Burghley’s world and political imagination, examining what drove him to work as hard as he did for queen and kingdom.
 It will consider his relationships with Queen Elizabeth, his fellow courtiers and his family.
 It will examine, too, some of the most decisive moments in Elizabethan politics through his eyes.
 And it will explore the centrality of Stamford and Burghley to William Cecil’s powerful sense of family and dynasty and of the obligations he had to his ‘country’.

 Stephen Alford is the author of Burghley: William Cecil at the Court of Elizabeth I (2008) and The Watchers: A Secret History of the Reign of Elizabeth I (2012).
 A former Fellow of King’s College, Cambridge, he has held the Chair in Early Modern British History at the University of Leeds since 2012.
 He is a Patron of the Lord Burghley 500 Foundation and is currently writing a political life of the first Lord Burghley’s younger son, Robert Cecil.